Algebra is but written geometry.

 Each of the Chapters is based on a single notebook, and each forms the basis for one lecture (more or less).

-I hope you enjoy this book, whose goal is to prevent you from falling into this trap:
+I hope you enjoy this course, whose goal is to prevent you from falling into this trap:

 Algebra is the offer made by the devil to the mathematician.
 The devil says: I will give you this powerful machine, it will answer any question you like.
 All you need to do is give me your soul: give up geometry and you will have this marvelous machine.